willtennien/Yak/npm/yak-lang/README.md

 Yak
 =======
 Yak is the first language of the funject paradigm.
-If you don't know about, read about <a href='//www.yak-lang.org'>it</a>.
+If you don't know about it, read about <a href='//www.yak-lang.org'>it</a>.
 The yak-lang module gives you a full Yak interpreter.

 <h2>Installing</h2>